Z-type Folding Container House Installation Guide

 What is a folding container house?

-The structure typically consists of a steel main frame, supplemented by fireproof panels, insulation, doors, and windows.
-After prefabrication in the factory, the walls and roof can be folded together using a folding mechanism, significantly reducing the unit's volume (typically to 1/4 to 1/6 of its unfolded size).
-When in use, it can be quickly unfolded and secured with simple mechanical or manual operations, creating an enclosed space suitable for living or use.
-Some high-end products can also integrate supporting facilities such as plumbing, air conditioning, and other systems.
+A folding container home typically consists of a steel main frame, supplemented by fireproof panels, insulation, doors, and windows.
+After factory prefabrication, the walls and roof can be folded together using a folding mechanism, significantly reducing the unit's volume (typically to 1/4 to 1/6 of the unfolded size).
+During use, it can be quickly unfolded and secured with simple mechanical or manual operations, creating an enclosed space suitable for living or use.
+Some high-end products can also integrate plumbing, air conditioning, and other supporting facilities.

 Components of a Folding Container Home